sarsteg/Crowdfunding_ETL/README.md

 * Instructions.pdf - Detailed instructions for the completion of the project.
 * ETL_Mini_Project... .ipynb - Jupyter Notebook to create three databases.
 * Resources folder - contains the two datasets used in the project.
+* ERD - contains entity relationship diagram (ERD) and code used in QuickDB.
+* PgAdmin - contains schema used for PgAdmin and screenshots of imported tables.
+* Support_Docs - contains guides for project.

 ### Collaboration with GitHub